FlowerEatsFish/private-notebook/linux/elementary-os.md

 ## To install packages as follows by "AppCenter"

+- Bottles (To run Windows program if it is required)

 - Eddy (Simple debian package installer)

 - gcin Tools (Chinese input method)